-Diabetes is a group of diseases that affect how your body uses blood sugar (glucose).
-Glucose is vital for health because it's the main source of energy for your cells and brain.
+Diabetes is a chronic metabolic disorder that affects how your body processes blood sugar (glucose).
+Glucose is essential for your health because it is the primary source of energy for the cells that make up your muscles and tissues, and it is the brain's main source of fuel.

-If you have diabetes, you have too much glucose in your blood.
-This can lead to serious health problems like heart disease, vision loss, and kidney disease.
+If you have diabetes, it means you have too much glucose circulating in your blood.
+Over time, high blood sugar levels can lead to severe health complications, including heart disease, vision loss, and chronic kidney disease.

 Symptoms

-Symptoms vary depending on how high your blood sugar is.
+Diabetes symptoms vary depending on how high your blood sugar has risen.
+In Type 2 diabetes, symptoms may be so mild they go unnoticed for years.
 Common signs include:

 Types & Causes